Updated 1 August 2026. Source: Meta Q2 2026 earnings call transcript.

 Meta sells attention, and attention only lasts while people enjoy what they see.
 The platform has to keep users interested or they leave, and it has to deliver results for advertisers or they stop spending.
 Advertising brings in roughly $200 billion a year, so the ad system is tuned to balance those two pressures at once: show ads people respond to, and reward the advertisers who earn that response.

-Step three: GEM reads the pages
+Step three: ranking and the auction

 Where this is heading: predicting the response